cameronsenese/eksd-kata-containers/README.md

 Kata Containers utilizes open source hypervisors as an isolation boundary for each container (or collection of containers in a Pod).

-With Kata Containers, a second layer of isolation is created on top of those provided by traditional namespace-containers.
+With Kata Containers, a second layer of isolation is created on top of those provided by traditional namespace containers.
 The hardware virtualization interface is the basis of this additional layer.
 Kata will launch a lightweight virtual machine, and use the VM guest’s Linux kernel to create a container workload, or workloads in the case of multi-container Pods.
 In Kubernetes and in the Kata implementation, the sandbox is implemented at the Pod level.
 In Kata, this sandbox is created using a virtual machine.

 Kata currently supports [multiple hypervisors](https://github.com/kata-containers/kata-containers/blob/main/docs/hypervisors.md), including: QEMU/KVM, Cloud Hypervisor/KVM, and Firecracker/KVM.